Related Subjects:

 About

 - Tuberous Sclerosis: An autosomal dominant genetic disorder with a prevalence of approximately 1 in 10,000.
-It is characterized by benign tumors in multiple organ systems, including the skin, brain, kidneys, and heart.
+It is characterized by benign tumours in multiple organ systems, including the skin, brain, kidneys, and heart.

 Genetics